annmarywilson/Portfolio/README.md

 ## 👋 Hello, I'm Ann Mary Wilson

-- Thanks for popping by!
+Thanks for popping by!
 I'm an analytics professional with expertise in technical data science consulting and MLOps.
-- A keen learner and driven doer
+A keen learner and up for solving meaningful business challenges using data science.
-- You can find my data science portfolio below, where every project and article was born out of inspiration, curiosity, and motivation.
+You can find my data science portfolio below.
 Feel free to reach out for a chat on topics common to both of us!

-- :woman_mechanic: **Currently working on a prediction model.
-If you're keen to join me in contributing, let's connect!**
+:woman_mechanic: **Currently working on a prediction model.

 <h3> How to reach me </h3>
 <div>